fruxefarms/FruxePi/README.md

 ## License

-This project is released under GPL 3.0 - see the [LICENSE.md](LICENSE.md) file for more details.
-You are free to use, copy, distribute and transmit this software for non-commercial purposes.
+This project is released under **GPL 3.0**.
+>You are free to use, copy, distribute and transmit this software for non-commercial purposes.

+See [LICENSE.md](LICENSE.md) for more details.

 ---